dstark5/Openlib/README.md

 ## Description
 ##### Openlib Is An Open Source App To Download And Read Books From Shadow Library ([Anna’s Archive](https://annas-archive.org/)) .
 The App Has Built In Reader to Read Books.

-##### As [Anna’s Archive](https://annas-archive.org/) Doesn't Have An API.The App Works By Sending Request To Anna’s Archive And Parses The Response To objects.The App Extracts The Mirrors From Response And Downloads The Book And Store It In The Application Document Directory.
+##### As [Anna’s Archive](https://annas-archive.org/) Doesn't Have An API.The App Works By Sending Request To Anna’s Archive And Parses The Response To objects.The App Extracts The Mirrors From Response And Downloads The Book.

 ## Features
 -  Trending Books
 - Download And Read Books With In-Built Viewer
 - Supports Epub And Pdf Formats
+- Open Books In Your Favourite Ebook Reader
 - Filter Books
 - Sort Books